Richelle-T/exercise-tracker/README.md

 ## Installation
 ### Prerequisites

+1. Clone this repository
+2. In both directories, enter the following commands in the terminal
+3. Run `npm install`
+4. Run `npm start`

 ## Usage
 All changes made (add, edit, delete) will be reflected on the home page.
 To return to the home page, click on "Home" in the navigation.